Jefferson Lab

-Thomas Jefferson National Accelerator Facility (TJNAF), commonly called Jefferson Lab or JLab, is a US Department of Energy National Laboratory located in Newport News, Virginia.
+The Thomas Jefferson National Accelerator Facility (TJNAF), or JLab for short, is a US Department of Energy National Laboratory located in Newport News, Virginia.

-Since June 1, 2006, it has been operated by Jefferson Science Associates, LLC, a limited liability company created by Southeastern Universities Research Association and PAE Applied Technologies.
-Since 2021, Jefferson Science Association has been a wholly owned subsidiary of Southeastern Universities Research Association.
+Since June 1, 2026 the facility has been operated by SURATech, LLC.
+The SURATech, LLC team is composed of two team member entities – Southeastern Universities Research Association, Inc. and Virginia Polytechnic Institute and State University, and four major subcontractors – Honeywell International, Inc., Longenecker and Associates, Inc., Akima Support Operations, and AtkinsRéalis.
+From June 1, 2006, it was operated by Jefferson Science Associates, LLC, a limited liability company created by Southeastern Universities Research Association and PAE Applied Technologies.
+In 2021, Jefferson Science Association became a wholly owned subsidiary of Southeastern Universities Research Association.

 Until 1996 TJNAF was known as the Continuous Electron Beam Accelerator Facility (CEBAF); commonly, this name is still used for the main accelerator.
 Founded in 1984, Jefferson Lab employs more than 750 people, and more than 2,000 scientists from around the world have conducted research using the facility.

 History

 The facility was established in 1984 (first initial funding by the Department of Energy) as the Continuous Electron Beam Accelerator Facility (CEBAF) by the Southeastern Universities Research Association; the name was changed to Thomas Jefferson National Accelerator Facility in 1996.
 The full funding for construction was appropriated by US Congress in 1986 and on February 13, 1987, the construction of the main component, the CEBAF accelerator began.
 The first beam was delivered to the experimental area on 1 July 1994.
 The design energy of 4 GeV for the beam was achieved during the year 1995.
 The laboratory dedication took place on May 24, 1996 (at this event the name was also changed).
 Full initial operations with all three initial experiment areas online at the design energy was achieved on June 19, 1998.
 On August 6, 2000, the CEBAF reached "enhanced design energy" of 6 GeV.
 In 2001, plans for an energy upgrade to 12 GeV electron beam and plans to construct a fourth experimental hall area started.
 The plans progressed through various DOE Critical Decision-stages in the 2000s decade, with the final DOE acceptance in 2008 and the construction on the 12 GeV upgrade beginning in 2009.
 May 18, 2012 the original 6 GeV CEBAF accelerator shut down for the replacement of the accelerator components for the 12 GeV upgrade.
 178 experiments were completed with the original CEBAF.

-In addition to the accelerator, the laboratory has housed and continues to house a free-electron laser (FEL) instrument.
+In addition to the accelerator, the laboratory houses a free-electron laser (FEL) instrument.
 The construction of the FEL started June 11, 1996.
 It achieved first light on June 17, 1998.
 Since then, the FEL has been upgraded numerous times, increasing its power and capabilities substantially.

 Jefferson Lab was also involved in the construction of the Spallation Neutron Source (SNS) in Oak Ridge and its upgrade, and the Electron Ion Collider at Brookhaven National laboratory.
 Jefferson builds superconducting accelerator and helium refrigeration systems for DOE accelerators around the national laboratory complex.